hiphops-io/hiphops-io.github.io/docs/about.md

 By using Hiphops you can **address the gaps between CI/CD and your full dev process.**

-Sometimes the gap is small.
+Sometimes the gap is small but encountered frequently.
 It might be as simple as a developer having to manually tag a release every time they merge into `main`.

 In other cases the gap is vast.
 Regulated teams might have several manual hoops to jump through before they can kick off a deployment pipeline, or be left manually gathering test evidence for audit purposes.